nsec/nsec-badge/README.md

 ### Dependencies

 The nF51 firmware depends on the Nordic SDK v12.1.0.
-You can download and extract the SDK by typing `make nordicsdk` in the nrf51 directory.
+You can download and extract the SDK by typing `make nordicsdk` in the `nrf51` directory.
+I will also be done automatically when building the first time.

 The nRF51 also uses the s130 "SoftDevice" v2.0.1 to painlessly enable Bluetooth Low Energy (BLE), which comes with the SDK.
 Use
-`make _build/s130_nrf51822_2.0.1_softdevice.elf` to create the ELF file from Nordic's binary distribution.
-Also note: the SoftDevice isn't free software.
-The licence agreement (`s110_nrf51822_7.0.0_licence_agreement.pdf`) will be downloaded as well.
+`make builds/s130_nrf51822_2.0.1_softdevice.elf` to create the ELF file from Nordic's binary distribution.

+NOTE: The Nordic SDK and the SoftDevice isn't free software.
+The licence agreements (`nordicsdk_licence_agreement.txt` and `s130_nrf51_2.0.1_licence_agreement.txt`) will be downloaded as well.

 The stm32 requires the [opencm3](http://libopencm3.org/) library.
 The library is setup as a git submodule.
 Typing `git submodule init` and `git submodule update` in the stm32 directory will fetch the latest version of the library.

 ## Programming